afterpay-plugins/oxid-6/README.md

 * APM-31 Removal of BIC for payment by instalments
 * APM-30 Exclusion Afterpay for certain items (cash vouchers)
 * APM-24 Optin Profile Tracking
+*
+### Version 3.0.1

+* APM-64 Fixes for Mandatory fields
+* APM-66 Include a frontend check for the birth date
+* APM-69 fixes for error handling Rejected case